riteshsoni10/jenkins_seed_job/README.md

   - Build Number 5 represents `first time application deployment`

-  - Build Number 6  represents when the rollout of `application already deployed` is preformed.
+  - Build Number 6  represents the rollout of new application code when `application already deployed`.

  Application Resources on Kubernetes Cluster